- Site Feedback

 Variation in standards leads to a ‘race to the bottom’ of corruptibility

 International standards on prosecution of companies who bribe foreign officials may encourage positive changes in national legislation as well, thus eliminating legal flaws to combat corruption.
 Different national rules and standards for combating corruption are not sufficient in the era of global investments and international business transactions.
 Variation between national standards enables corruption to spread.
-In much the same way as companies and rich individuals make use of tax havens and places where taxes are lower and less regulated, all but two of the FTSE 100 are set up in tax havens, companies wishing to hide illicit transactions may attempt to take advantage of weaker standards, wherever they are found.
+In much the same way as companies and rich individuals make use of tax havens and places where taxes are lower and less regulated, all but two of the UK’s FTSE 100 of top companies are set up in tax havens, companies wishing to hide illicit transactions may attempt to take advantage of weaker standards, wherever they are found.
+In India national laws have clearly not worked with relation to political parties as only one of 45 parties has provided information in response to the Right to Information act.
 That is why international efforts to ensure the prosecution of the companies that bribe foreign officials are necessary in the current situation.

 Provost, Claire, ‘Tax havens and the FTSE 100: the full list’, Datablog guardian.co.uk, 11 October 2011, http://www.guardian.co.uk/news/datablog/2011/oct/11/ftse100-subsidiaries-tax-data